sofiacipolloni/blockbuster/README.md

 ###  Financial patterns
 - Bigger budgets bring higher revenues (correlation: 0.07 - weak), but do not guarantee higher profits (correlation: -0.85)
-- Profit is driven almost entirely by revenue (corr: 0.47), not by budget size.
+- Profit is driven almost entirely by revenue (corr: 0.47), not by budget size
--	Rating is almost independent of monetary performance, while is positively linked to film's duratioon (corr: 0.37)
+-	Rating is almost independent of monetary performance, while is positively linked to film's duration (corr: 0.37)
 - ROI distribution is highly skewed (trimming and log-scaling are necessary)

 ---

 ###  Temporal trends
 This section suggests how financial outcomes are more sensitive to industry dynamics than viewer reception.
-- **Ratings** almost constant over the years, (average: 6.6–6.8);
+- **Ratings** almost constant over the years (average: 6.6–6.8);
-- **ROI** and **profit** fluctuate much more, showing peaks (2014,2018) and a dramatic collapse (2020) maybe due to pandemic effects.
+- **ROI** and **profit** fluctuate much more, showing peaks (2014,2018) and a dramatic collapse (2020, maybe due to pandemic effects).
 Overall:
 **Share of hits** not steadily over time, strongly influenced by external industry factors and market conditions:
   - noticeable peak around 2017–2018
-  - very low levels in 2020–2021 (pandemic).
+  - very low levels in 2020–2021 (pandemic)

 *These patterns refers to the whole dataset, they can differ according to the genre*